 3.3.
-Variance and Exemption Violations
+Variance and Exemption Violations (V/E)

 The State Water Board is authorized under the federal SDWA to issue variances and exemptions from meeting drinking water standards to PWSs under special circumstances.
-Two PWSs incurred violations of a variance or exemption in 2021 as shown in Table 19.
+Two (2) PWSs incurred a violation of a variance or exemption in 2022 as shown in Table 19.